dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 * `"type": "type name"` the type of the global value
 * optional `"value": VALUE | "unknown"` the value of the global value or "unknown".
 If omitted, same as "unknown".

-Note that the logical descriptor does not contain "unknown" values.
+Note that the logical descriptor does not contain "unknown" values: it is expected that the binary blob will augment the baseline with a known offset for all fields in the baseline.

 The `VALUE` may be a JSON numeric constant integer or a string containing a signed or unsigned decimal or hex (with prefix `0x` or `0X`) integer constant.
 The constant must be within the range